rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 A lower hinge loss indicates better performance.

 ### Gini Impurity and Entropy
+**Cybersecurity Use Case**: Detecting anomalies in user behavior by classifying activities as normal or abnormal.
+The goal is to have a clear split in the decision tree, where nodes are as pure as possible, meaning each node contains mostly one class.

 **When to Use**: Use Gini Impurity and Entropy in decision trees to measure the purity of a split.

-**Cybersecurity Use Case**: Detecting anomalies in user behavior by classifying activities as normal or abnormal.

 **How It Works**:
 - **Gini Impurity** measures how often a randomly chosen element would be incorrectly classified.